ArmandoPires103/lab-user-experience-and-design/readme.md

 _You may also include any other categories that you have seen in your research from other Case Analyses_

-There is no perfect report or structure so do your best to be specific, clear and make good, actionable suggestions.
+There is no perfect report so do your best to be specific, clear and make good, actionable suggestions.

+\*\* Remember to use tools such as `spell check` and `grammar check` on your report.